jakcodex/muledump/README.md

 You can message me [on Reddit](https://www.reddit.com/message/compose?to=jakisaurus&subject=Muledump%20support&message=) with any questions, comments, concerns, or other feedback.
 I will respond as soon as I am able to.
 I'm glad to help get you up and running or answer any questions.

+A Muledump support Discord is available at [https://discord.gg/bHuBZuB](https://discord.gg/bHuBZuB).

 If you encounter a bug, have a feature request, or have any other feedback then you can check out the [issue tracker](https://github.com/jakcodex/muledump/issues) to see if it's already being discussed.
 If not then you can [submit a new issue](https://github.com/jakcodex/muledump/issues/new).

 If you are interested in helping test new versions of this software before release then check out the [Beta Testing](https://github.com/jakcodex/muledump/wiki/Beta-Testing) wiki page for more information.